(This page published January 1, 2007)

-Put these parts and the gripping section to soak in a 1:10 solution of clear household ammonia in water, and soak overnight.
+Put these parts and the gripping section to soak in a good pen flush (or a 1:10 solution of clear household ammonia in water), and soak overnight.
 Stir from time to time.
 This long soak is important because the collector, inside the section, is not readily removable, and you want to allow the solution time to work its way into the collector.
-When you fish the parts out, rinse them thoroughly, floss the nib slit with a piece of 0.002" (0.05 mm) sheet brass.
+When you fish the parts out, rinse them thoroughly and floss the nib slit with a piece of 0.002" (0.05 mm) sheet brass.
 Use the brass to floss the channels in the feed, too.
 Now reassemble, and use an ear syringe to force a lot of water through from the back end, to clean out the collector.
 Shake out the excess water, and try the pen.

 If things are still not working right, your next step is to start replacing parts, beginning with the feed, to see if you can get the ink flowing.
 If shotgunning parts doesn’t work, it may be time to consider a different pen.